KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/saving_and_loading.md

 ### saveFileAs()

 This is the function that the `saveAs` slot is connected to.
-It simply calls the generic `saveFileAs(QString)` function and passes the file name returned by [QFileDialog::getSaveFileName()](docs:qtwidgets;QFileDialog::getSaveFileName).
+It simply calls the generic `saveFileToDisk(QString)` function and passes the file name returned by [QFileDialog::getSaveFileName()](docs:qtwidgets;QFileDialog::getSaveFileName).

 ```cpp
 void MainWindow::saveFileAs()